ryanwoldatwork/InterimPerformance-Dot-Gov-2018/_cap-goal-page/category-management.md

 resource-4-url:

 #***********************FLOATING BOX SECTION*****************************
-quote: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-In ac velit et neque tincidunt sagittis.
-Aliquam eget lacinia sapien." #appears in the gray text box
+quote:  "Increasing spend under management, improving usage of proven solutions, reducing unnecessary contract duplication and maintaining our small business commitments are the key objectives of this management priority -- and already there is tremendous momentum underway!
+Category management is a real game-changer for government acquisition, and it's an exciting time to be a part of this effort." #appears in the gray text box
-quote-author: "CAP Goal Leader"
+quote-author: "Lesley Field, CAP Goal Leader"
 current-action-plan: "/CAP/action_plans/FY2018_Q4_Category_Management.pdf"
 #***********************FLOATING BOX SECTION*****************************